GHK-Cu (200mg)

 SKU: P-GHK-CU Category:

-GHK-Cu is a naturally-occurring complex molecule composed of a tripeptide called GHK (made up of glycine, histidine, and lysine amino acids) bound to a copper ion.
-The copper ion appears to stabilize and delivers GHK to cells.
-Research suggests that GHK-Cu may play a vital role in wound healing, tissue repair, and immune response.
-This is likely due to its potential to stimulate the production of collagen, elastin, and glycosaminoglycans, crucial intercellular matrix components.
+GHK-Cu is a naturally occurring complex molecule composed of a tripeptide called GHK (made up of glycine, histidine, and lysine amino acids) bound to a copper ion.
+The copper ion appears to stabilize and deliver GHK to cells.
+Research suggests that GHK-Cu may play a potentially essential role in restoring damaged tissues, wound repair, and may support immune response.
+These hypotheses have sprung from it’s perceived potential to stimulate the production of collagen, elastin, and glycosaminoglycans, crucial intercellular matrix components.

-In addition to its potential on the intercellular matrix, GHK-Cu may also have antioxidant and anti-inflammatory properties that protect cells from damage caused by free radicals.
-However, levels of GHK-Cu in the body decline with age, which may contribute to the age-related decline in recovery and immunity.
+In addition to its potential on the intercellular matrix, GHK-Cu may also have antioxidant and anti-inflammatory characteristics that may protect cells from damage caused by free radicals.

 Chemical Makeup